AriFordsham/GHCWiki/ghci-debugger.md

 # Report of the implementation of the GHCi debugger

+UPDATE: We have prepared a higher level technical report about this work.
+A [ draft](http://darcs.haskell.org/SoC/ghc.debugger.paper/draft.pdf) is available.

 During the Summer of 2006 I have been working on this project sponsorized by the[ Google SoC](http://code.google.com/soc) initiative.
 My mentors were Simon Marlow and David Himmelstrup (lemmih).